ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 * CBOR {{I-D.ietf-cbor-7049bis}} and COSE {{I-D.ietf-cose-rfc8152bis-struct}}{{I-D.ietf-cose-rfc8152bis-algs}}.

-* The CoAP protocol {{RFC7252}} used also in group communication scenarios {{I-D.ietf-core-groupcomm-bis}}.
+* The CoAP protocol {{RFC7252}}, also in group communication scenarios {{I-D.ietf-core-groupcomm-bis}}.
 These include the concepts of:

    - "application group", as a set of CoAP nodes that share a common set of resources; and of

    - "security group", as a set of CoAP nodes that share the same security material, and use it to protect and verify exchanged messages.

-* OSCORE {{RFC8613}} and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+* The OSCORE {{RFC8613}} and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} security protocols.
 These include the concept of Group Manager, as the entity responsible for a set of OSCORE groups where communications among members are secured using Group OSCORE.
 An OSCORE group is used as security group for one or many application groups.

 * The ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}}.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).

-* The management of keying material for groups in ACE {{I-D.ietf-ace-key-groupcomm}} and for OSCORE groups {{I-D.ietf-ace-key-groupcomm-oscore}}.
+* The management of keying material for groups in ACE {{I-D.ietf-ace-key-groupcomm}} and specifically for OSCORE groups {{I-D.ietf-ace-key-groupcomm-oscore}}.
 These include the concept of group-membership resource hosted by the Group Manager, that new members access to join the OSCORE group, while current members can access to retrieve updated keying material.

 Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".